qmackay/paleochrono/README.md

 You have five general files:
 - `parameters.py`                                           : contains general parameters for the experiment
-- `parameters-AllDrillings.py`                              : defines drilling parameters that are the same for all drillings (there are overidded by drilling specific parameters).
+- `parameters-AllRecords.py`                              : defines record parameters that are the same for all records (there are overidded by record specific parameters).
-- `parameters-CovariancePrior-AllDrillings-init.py`         : defines the covariance matrices of the background
+- `parameters-CovariancePrior-AllRecords-init.py`         : defines the covariance matrices of the background
-- `parameters-CovarianceObservations-AllDrillings.py`       : defines the covariance of the observations that are the same for all drillings  (there are overidded by drilling specific parameters).
+- `parameters-CovarianceObservations-AllRecords.py`       : defines the covariance of the observations that are the same for all records  (there are overidded by record specific parameters).
-- `parameters-CovarianceObservations-AllDrillingPairs.py` : defines the covariance for the observations that are the same for all drilling pairs  (there are overidded by drilling pair specific parameters).
+- `parameters-CovarianceObservations-AllRecordPairs.py` : defines the covariance for the observations that are the same for all record pairs  (there are overidded by record pair specific parameters).

-Then you have one directory per drilling, which contains:
+Then you have one directory per record, which contains:
-- `parameters.py`                           : all the drilling specific parameters
+- `parameters.py`                           : all the record specific parameters
-- `parameters-CovarianceObservations.py`    : this file allows to define the correlation of drilling specific observations
+- `parameters-CovarianceObservations.py`    : this file allows to define the correlation of record specific observations
 - `density-prior.txt`                       : depth / relative density
 - `accu-prior.txt`                          : depth / background accu (in ice-equivalent) / standard deviation (opt, in %)
 - `LID-prior.txt`                           : depth / background Lock-in-Depth / standard deviation (opt, in %)